-You might have seen some updates from us recently about account migrations to cover a no trade-deal Brexit.
+You may have seen some updates from us recently about account migrations in preparation for Brexit.
 Our intention is to make sure that your experience isn’t interrupted, and that you can continue to use Revolut as normal.

-So that we’re fully prepared, we're going to start moving our customers in Central and Eastern Europe to our new, licenced European entity before the end of the Brexit transition period in December 2020.
-We know that you’ll have some questions about this, which is why we’ve tried to answer the most common in this post.
+So that we’re fully prepared, we're going to start moving our customers in Europe to our new, licensed European entity before the end of the Brexit transition period in December 2020.
+We know that you’ll have some questions about this, so we’ve tried to answer the most common in this post.

 What has Revolut been doing to prepare for Brexit?

-We have been planning to make sure our users are unaffected by any Brexit outcome.
-We have set up a licenced European company which we will transfer all non-UK customers to in the case of a no trade-deal Brexit, and continue to offer the same Revolut services.
+We have been planning to make sure that, as far as possible, our users are unaffected by Brexit.
+We have set up a licensed European company to which we will transfer all non-UK customers following Brexit, and continue to offer the same Revolut services.

 Why is Revolut able to move my account to the European company?

-We have the right to transfer our legal relationship from our UK company to our European company under our terms and conditions.
-We take the responsibility of this right seriously, and are only exercising it here so that we can protect our customers from the risks of a possible no trade-deal Brexit.
+Our terms and conditions allow us to transfer our legal relationship from our UK company to our European company.
+We take this responsibility very seriously, and are doing this to protect our customers and ensure continuity of service after Brexit.

 What will happen to my account when it is migrated?